-3RQ will provide field sample collection, data analysis, and technical resources to develop the basis for on-the-ground remediation efforts.
-Specifically, this may include monthly grab samples and flow measurements or the installation of in-stream data loggers.
-3RQ will coordinate lab analysis and data management.
+3RQ will provide funding for sample collection and data analysis.
+This may include monthly grab samples and flow measurements or the installation of in-stream data loggers.
+Technical support will also be provided to develop the basis for on-the-ground remediation efforts, including providing connections to state and federal agencies and local grassroots groups and assisting with funding requests for remediation projects.
+3RQ will coordinate commercial lab analysis and data management.
 All data will be uploaded to the WATERS database where it will be stored and accessible to your organization long-term at no cost.

-In addition, 3RQ provides a network of water-oriented organizations and technical resources within the region to provide further support and collaborations.
-3RQ may serve as a platform for documenting remediation successes, sharing data with the public via online Esri maps, and telling a big-picture story of improvements in the Upper Ohio River Basin as they relate to headwater and tributary restoration efforts.
-It is the goal of 3RQ and FPW to work together to remediate, improve, and enhance water quality throughout the Upper Ohio River basin.
+In addition, 3RQ provides a network of water-oriented organizations to provide further support.
+3RQ may serve as a platform for documenting remediation successes, sharing data with the public via online maps, and telling a big-picture story of improvements in the Upper Ohio River Basin as they relate to headwater and tributary restoration efforts.
+Upon successful completion of a GAPS project, colleges and universities may be invited to continue partnering with 3RQ.

-Applications will be evaluated based on the applicant’s ability to move the project toward successful remediation as well as the ability of 3RQ to assist with the specific needs of the organization.
+Applications will be evaluated based on the applicant’s ability to move the project towards successful remediation as well as the ability of 3RQ to assist with the specific needs of the project.

-Please submit an application via the webform found here.
+Please apply via the webform found here.
 Applications will be accepted on a rolling basis.